Skip to Content

 Watering

 Moringa has amazing drought resistance, but only in mature plants.
 Generally, Moringa will grow best in consistently moist soil so that it has access to ample soil moisture.
-These trees are prone to root rot and will not tolerate soil that is too wet.
+These trees are prone to root rot and will not tolerate too wet soil.
 Water deeply when most of the soil dries up.

-While Moringa trees are not heavy water drinkers, their already rapid growth speed is further boosted when grown in consistently moist soil.
+While Moringa trees are not heavy water drinkers, their rapid growth speed is further boosted when grown in moist soil.

-Young Drumstick trees will need to be watered as soon as the top few inches of the soil dry out to ensure the foliage does not wither off and to maintain growth speed.
+Young Drumstick trees must be watered as soon as the top few inches of the soil dry out to ensure the foliage does not wither off and maintain growth speed.

-As the plant grows into maturity, it develops its drought-resistant qualities and can go for many days without water.
+As the plant matures, it develops its drought-resistant qualities and can go for many days without water.

-For older Moringa plants, infrequent but deep watering is always better than more frequent, light watering sessions.
+Infrequent but deep watering is always better for older Moringa plants than more frequent, light watering sessions.

-When you feel like most part of the soil has dried up, give the plant a hearty drink of water until the water flows out of the drainage hole
+When you feel like most of the soil has dried up, give the plant a hearty drink of water until the water flows out of the drainage hole.

 Temperature